DancesWithDingo/ViewModelToolkit/README.md

 ### `ISaveBarView` implementation

 At runtime, `DialogManager` searches for an instance of ISaveBarView within the `ContentPage` visual tree.
 If it cannot find one, it will create an instance of `ViewModelToolkit.Views.SaveBarView` and insert it in the page at the end of the first `Layout` derived control it finds.
-Depending on the page design, this may be unsuitable behavior.

-The page designer can insert a `SaveBarView` in a ContentPage using XAML syntax:
+Depending on the page design, this may be the best behavior.
+Instead, the page designer can insert a `SaveBarView` in a ContentPage using XAML syntax:

 ```xml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"